xarray-contrib/xarray-simlab/doc/run_parallel.rst

 The default Dask scheduler used here is ``"threads"`` (this is the one used by ``dask.delayed``).
 Other schedulers may be selected via the ``scheduler`` argument of :func:`~xarray.Dataset.xsimlab.run`.
-Dask also supports other ways to select a scheduler, see `here
+Dask also provides other ways to select a scheduler, see `here
 <https://docs.dask.org/en/latest/setup/single-machine.html>`_.

-Note, however, that multi-processes schedulers are not supported for this mode, since simulation active data (shared between all model components) is stored using a simple Python dictionary.
+Multi-processes schedulers are not supported for this mode since simulation active data, shared between all model components, is stored using a simple Python dictionary.

-Note also that the code in the process-decorated classes must be thread-safe and should release the CPython's Global Interpreter Lock (GIL) as much as possible in order to see a gain in performance.
+The code in the process-decorated classes must be thread-safe and should release CPython's Global Interpreter Lock (GIL) as much as possible in order to see a gain in performance.
 For example, most Numpy functions release the GIL.

 The gain in performance compared to sequential execution of the model processes will also depend on how the DAG is structured, i.e., how many processes can be executed in parallel.
+Visualizing the DAG helps a lot, see Section :ref:`inspect_model_visualize`.

 .. _run_parallel_multi: